A man walking across a field with his dog

 We’ll get there [soon]

-Nutrition, exercise, and hydration are key to managing very high triglycerides in your everyday life.
+Nutrition, exercise, and hydration are important for managing very high triglycerides in your everyday life.